ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     tests.py
     views.py
 ```

 Inside the `models.py` file, there is only the import line `from django.db import models`.
 Add the following code to it.

 ```python
     class Fish(models.Model):
         name = models.CharField(max_length=255)
         created = models.DateTimeField('auto_now_add=True')
         active = models.BooleanField()
 ```
 This creates a class that exposes the name, created date of the fish and if the data row is active or not.
-You can change the field type by refering to https://docs.djangoproject.com/en/1.7/ref/models/fields/#field-types .
+You can change the field type by referring [to the relevant documentation](https://docs.djangoproject.com/en/1.7/ref/models/fields/#field-types).

-Now we add the fishes app to the `marine/settings.py` file to register it.
+Now add the fishes app to the `marine/settings.py` file to register it.
 Under `INSTALLED_APPS`, add `fishes` to the list.
-Go back and run `python manage.py sql fishes` to get a preview of the database schema SQL that will run when we activate this app.
+Run `python manage.py sql fishes` to get a preview of the database schema SQL that will run when we activate this app.

 ```sql
     BEGIN;
         CREATE TABLE "fishes_fish" (